Best Birthday Party Favors: Less Is More And Consumable Is Even Better

 When talking about this topic before, readers sent in a lot of great ideas I think are worth sharing again.

 Coloring Pages, a small box of crayons and a small container of homemade play dough.
 You can print some nice coloring pages out from here (maybe you’re having a Netherlands themed party.
 You’re all set!) and find the recipe for scented play dough here.
-For the crayons, you could make some multicolored crayons or buy them here.
+For the crayons, you could make some multicolored crayons or buy some adorable emoji ones here.

 Use foil balloons weighted by a bottle of bubbles for decorations, at the end of the party send each child home with one.
 My kids always eyed the mylar balloons at the grocery store check out with regret and want because I would never buy them one.
 Ever.
 If you’re tricky (and/or married to someone who is tricky) you can even customize your bubbles.

 I love these Dover Little activity books.
-I stock up on them (around $1 a piece) when we’re going on a long car trip or for restaurants.
+I stock up on them when we’re going on a long car trip or for restaurants.
 Kids love stickers and these little books come in a lot of themes you can coordinate to your child’s interests.
 Like dinosaurs, trains, firefighters or dogs.

-These finger puppets are a little pricey, but they’re so cute I wanted to include them.
+These finger puppets are so cute!
 I’m thinking if you used them as placemarkers on your birthday table or put them on sticks as a centerpiece, they’d be decorations *and* your take away.
 It’s one small thing, not several small things so I don’t think this would make my allergy act up.
-They have another version of the monsters and also farm animals.
-Maybe pair your monster finger puppets with a sticker from these monster sets.

 How about just a cookie?
 A simple sugar cookie in the shape of the birthday child’s choice.
 My son loves taking cookies to school as a treat in the shape of his newly acquired age.
 We’ll be taking 6’s in the next few weeks which is probably a really bad omen….666….

 I made red elephant sugar cookies with the number 4 in yellow icing as favors a couple of years ago.
 You’re saying, “No, Melissa I can’t make cookies!”
 I’m saying you can and they’ll look as imperfect as mine and the kids will love them anyway!
 Here is a great recipe I’ve started using for all my sugar cookies.
-Here is Martha’s tutorial of decorating techniques.
-Basically you’re not going to want to go crazy here.
+When it comes to decorating, you’re not going to want to go crazy here.
 Use royal icing in a pastry bag, a little thicker consistency to outline your cookie and a thinner consistency to fill in the design.

 Veronica’s treats offers some lovely cookies for around $3.
 They have a lot of the same types of cookies as Rolling Pin like, numbers, birthday cakes or sports balls.
 They’re not as intricate as the others but remember, these are for kids who are pretty much happy with a big pile of sugar.
 I think these are a great option.